Museum Studies (B.A.)

 6. Students will research and write effectively.

 7. Students will communicate effectively through oral presentations and digital platforms.

-- A Double-Major in one of the following disciplines: Art History, Biology, Business, Chemistry, History, or Theology.
+- A Double-Major or Minor in one of the following disciplines: Visual & Performing Arts, Biology, Business, Chemistry, or Theology.

 - A Global Learning (GL) experience